talesluna/rust-printers/README.md

 ## Documentation
 See the references in [docs.rs](https://docs.rs/printers).

-## Features
+## 🛠️ Features

 |  Target |    API   | List printers | List jobs | Print bytes and text files | Print PDF,images, etc... |
 |:-------:|:--------:|:-------------:|:---------:|:-----------------------:|:------------------------:|
 | Unix    | cups     |       ✅       |     ✅     |            ✅            |             ✅          |
 | Windows | winspool |       ✅       |     ✅     |            ✅            |             🤔**        |

-> ** On Windows this lib use RAW datatype to process printing.
+> ** On Windows this lib use RAW datatype to process printing by default.
 Expected output depends of printer firmware.

-## Examples
+## 👇 Examples

 **Get all available printers**